 The only form of legal online gambling in Mississippi is fantasy sports contests.
 DraftKings, FanDuel, Fantasy Draft and Yahoo are among the DFS companies that accept Mississippi players.
 Online sports betting and pari-mutuel betting is legal in Mississippi.
 However, it must occur on a casino’s property.

-Online Gambling Laws in Mississippi
+Mississippi Online Gambling Laws

 Daily fantasy sports contests were legalized through the Mississippi Fantasy Contest Act.
 Sites must be licensed and pay an 8% tax on gross gaming receipts to the state.
 Players must be at least 21 years old.